Safeguarding

 Disclosure of abuse

-If a child, young person or vulnerable adult tells you about harm or abuse being done to them, you must tell child and family services immediately, whilst maintaining full confidentiality, (not even for prayer purposes)
+If a child, young person or vulnerable adult tells you about harm or abuse being done to them, you must tell child and family services immediately, whilst maintaining full confidentiality, (not even for prayer purposes),to protect everyone and ensure a conviction if offences have occurred.

 Tell the child, young person or vulnerable adult that you believe them and that they have been brave in telling you.
 Do not promise to keep their secret any longer.
 Explain to them that you have a duty to report the harm or abuse.